EvaMaeRey/ggverbatim/README.md

 <!-- badges: end -->

-The goal of ggverbatim is to …
+The goal of ggverbatim is to reproduce visual table arrangement of tabular input to ggplot2.
+It feels a bit wrong.

 ## Installation